How Does Bullying Affect Mental Health? And What to Do

 Much of the same advice can be applied to adults who are bullied.
 If you’ve been bullied in the past or are being bullied now, and it’s impacting your mental health, consider reaching out to a mental health professional for help.

-You can connect with an online therapist from any secure and private place where you have an internet connection.
+You can connect with a Calmerry online therapist from any secure and private place where you have an internet connection.

 When bullied, many people begin to internalize the negative messaging that they receive and develop a strong inner critic.
 “If I wasn’t so ugly, I’d be treated better.”
 Or, “I can’t do anything right.”